Dr Kristin Schroeder

 How can you get in touch?

-Key References for this episode:
+Key references/useful resources for this episode:

 “For specific cancer types, such as childhood cancers, survival can be greater than 80% in high-resource settings and less than 20% in low-resource settings”.